ZAWAJAN/Acapulco-Sensors/Cube/README.md

 ## Introduction
 The Cubic Illuminance Sensor is designed to measure light levels from different angles for environmental sensing applications.
 It's based on a Raspberry Pi Zero 2W and 6 "Ambient 2 Click" sensors.

-It is assumed that building suh a sensor requires previous knowledge and intent on it's purpose.
+It is assumed that building such a sensor requires previous knowledge and intent on it's purpose.

 However, if you want to learn more, please refer to [the paper](https://journals.sagepub.com/doi/full/10.1177/1477153516631392) on which our design is based on.